dennyzhang/maintain-it-blog/README.md

 ### Only Share Tips You Actively Use Everyday<a id="sec-1-1-1" name="sec-1-1-1"></a>

-If you need it quite often, people in the same field may also need it
+-   If you need it quite often, people in the same field may also need it
+-   Live knowledge will grow and evolve.

 ### Explore GitHub For Certain Topics<a id="sec-1-1-2" name="sec-1-1-2"></a>